Chester Upland School District: Recent history

 In 1994, Chester Upland was named by the state as the worst-performing school district in Pennsylvania.
 The district had a multimillion-dollar deficit and its decision-making ability was taken over by the state.
 A for-profit company, Edison Schools, was hired to try to improve the struggling district's test scores in 2001.
 After four years it was determined that Edison was not successful in turning the district around.
 A number of incidents, including an allegation of sexual misconduct on the part of an Edison employee, and policies such as not allowing students to bring home books, led to the state's decision to break its contract with Edison.

 The district has regained local public control, but remains one of the lowest-performing in Pennsylvania.
 72% of district students are eligible for free or reduced-price lunches, as compared to the state average of 33%.
 In recent years it has opened a number of selective-admission magnet schools.

+Governance

+As of 2023 the headquarters are at 232 W. 9th Street.

+At one point the district headquarters were on the first floor of Chester High School.

 Schools

 In 2011, nearly 45 percent of Chester Upland School District resident's children attend public charter schools.
-Many of the community's elementary students attend the K-8 Chester Community Charter School, the state's largest, which has never academically outperform the district’s schools.
+Many of the community's elementary students attend the K-8 Chester Community Charter School, the state's largest, which as of 2012 academically outperformed the district’s schools.